Skip to main content

 4. Repeat the above steps for three sets of 10.

 Alternatives: You can use kettlebells instead of dumbbells and place the weights on your shoulders instead of holding them at your sides.
-To make the movement more challenging, stand with your heels hanging off the edge of the step, to allow for a greater range of motion.
+To make the calf-raise movement more challenging, stand with your heels hanging off the edge of the step, to allow for a greater range of motion.

 3. WEIGHTED DUMBBELL WALKING LUNGE